Kraftland/portable/README.md

 X-Flatpak-RenamedFrom=previousName.desktop;
 ```

+## Environment Variables

+Environment variables are sourced from `XDG_DATA_HOME/stateDirectory/portable.env`.

+You can also specify environment variables in the config file.

+## Starting portable

+Start portable with environment variable `_portableConfig`, which can be 1) the appID of the sandbox, 2) an absolute path (if exists), 3) a file name interpreted as `$(pwd)/${_portableConfig}`.
+It searches for each of them respectively.

+- Debugging output can be enabled using a environment variable `PORTABLE_LOGGING=debug`

+### Launching multiple instances

+Portable itself allows multiple instances.
+It automatically creates an identical sandbox and launches the application.
+Application itself may or may not support waking up itself.
+It is advised to set `SingleMainWindow=true` for applications that doesn't have well multi-instance support.

-### Arguments
+### CLI arguments

 `--actions f5aaebc6-0014-4d30-beba-72bce57e0650`: Toggle Sandbox, requires user confirmation.

 `--actions opendir`: Open the sandbox's home directory.

 `--actions share-files`: Choose multiple files to share with the sandbox.
-The file will be temporarily stored in `XDG_DATA_HOME/stateDirectory/Shared`, which is purged each launch.
+The file will be temporarily stored in `XDG_DATA_HOME/stateDirectory/Shared`, which will be purged each launch.

 `--actions quit`: Stop sandbox and D-Bus proxy.
 If the app fails to stop after 20s, it'll be killed.

-`--actions debug-shell`: Start bash in the sandbox instead of the application itself.
+`--actions debug-shell`: Start a debugging bash shell inside the sandbox.
+This works regardless whether the app is running.

 ### Debugging